ShivangKakkar/pystark/docs/databases/index.md

 # Using Databases

-You can use any database you wish with PyStark, but we have provided a simple default setup for some databases, such as PostgreSQL and Redis, to make them even easier to use.
+You can use any database you wish with PyStark, but we have provided a simple default setup for some databases, such as PostgreSQL and TelegramDB, to make them even easier to use.
 By following this guide, you will have a basic understanding of how to use them.

 ---